miking-lang/miking-dppl/treeppl/doc/0-fundaments.md

 	a.
 The syntax of TreePPL follows (a subset) of ReasonML.

 	b.
-There are extensions for probabilisitc programming (Secion 1).
+There are extensions for probabilistic programming (Section 1).

 	c.
 There are extensions for vectorization (Section 2).